Milk Product Image

 SWISS CHEESE

-Swiss cheese originated in the Emme Valley in Switzerland around 15th century.
+Swiss cheese originated in the Emme Valley in Switzerland during the 15th century.
 The Swiss cheese is also called as Emmental cheese.
 This cheese is a hard variety known by its following characteristics:

 • Shining eyes with smooth waxy texture